 Here is a video which discusses the Tusa Titanium Dive Knife into shark infested waters.

-Now, on to more knives about self-defence.
+Now, on to more knives about self-defense.

 Best Dive Knife for Self-Defence